A Semiclassical Heat Kernel Proof of the Poincar\'e-Hopf Theorem: Introduction

 \dictum[David Hilbert]{Wenn man 2 Wege hat, so muss man nicht bloss diese Wege gehen oder neue suchen, sondern dann das ganze zwischen den beiden Wegen liegende Gebiet erforschen.

 \itshape{Given two routes, it is not right to take either of these two or to look for a third; it is necessary to investigate the area lying between the two routes.} \footnotemark}

 The connection between semiclassical Analysis and Morse theory was discovered by Witten \cite{witten} about thirty years ago and got a lot of attention ever since.
-The physical idea is the following: The Laplace part of a Schrödinger operator $\hbar^2 \Delta + V$ is responsible for diffusion, while the potential $V$ causes concentration at its cavities.
-Therefore, when simultaneously taking limits $\hbar \rightarrow 0$ and $t \rightarrow \infty$ in some appropriate way, one expects the particles to concentrate near the minima of the potential.
+The main idea is inspired by heuristics coming from physics and goes as follows: The Laplace part of a Schrödinger operator $\hbar^2 \Delta + V$ is responsible for diffusion, while the potential term $V$ causes concentration at its cavities.
+Therefore, when simultaneously taking limits $\hbar \downarrow 0$ and $t \uparrow \infty$ in some appropriate way (where $t$ is the time parameter in the heat equation corresponding to the operator $\hbar^2\Delta + V$), one expects the particles to concentrate near the minima of the potential.
 With Morse theory on the other hand, one can obtain topological information of the underlying space by investigating the critical points of a given function.

 Witten intertwines the Euler operator acting on differential forms with a vector field $X$, this perturbation depending on a small parameter $\hbar$.
 That way he obtains a Schrödinger type operator whose semiclassical eigenfunction approximations he uses to construct the Morse complex.